Fast Approximate Dynamic Programming for Input-Affine Dynamics: Notations and preliminaries

-The subdifferential of~$h$ at a point~$x \in \R^n$ is defined as $ \partial h(x) \Let \big\{y \in \R^n: h(\tilde{x}) \geq h(x) + \inner{y}{\tilde{x}-x}, \forall \tilde{x} \in \dom (h) \big\}$.
 We report the complexities using the standard big O notations $\ord$ and $\wt{\ord}$, where the latter hides the logarithmic factors.
 In this study, we are mainly concerned with the dependence of the computational complexities on \emph{the size of the finite sets} involved (discretization of the primal and dual domains).
 In particular, we ignore the possible dependence of the computational complexities on the dimension of the variables, unless they appear in the power of the size of those discrete sets; e.g., the complexity of a single evaluation of an analytically available function is taken to be of $\ord(1)$, regardless of the dimension of its input and output arguments.
-For reader's convenience, we also provide the list of the most important objects used throughout this article in the Table~\ref{tab:notation}.
+For the reader's convenience, we also provide the list of the most important objects used throughout this article in Table~\ref{tab:notation}.